Universidad ORT Uruguay

 • Libraries, virtual campus and e‑learning platforms

-• Centro de Innovation y Impediments (CIE) for startups and entrepreneurship
+• CIE (Centro de Innovación y Impedimentos) for startups and entrepreneurship

-• Support services, tech labs and international collaboration hubs
+• Student support services, specialized tech labs and international collaboration hubs

 6. Accommodation

 Accommodation is not centrally managed by ORT.
-Students organize housing independently in Montevideo, choosing from private rentals, shared apartments or hostels near campuses.
-Living costs for students average around USD 600/month excluding tuition
+Students typically arrange housing independently in Montevideo, choosing from private rentals, shared apartments, or hostels near campus areas.
+Living costs for students can average around USD 600/month excluding tuition, but this varies depending on neighborhood and accommodation type.

 7. Contact Information